DunniAdenuga/learning-w-LLMs/backend/INFO.md

 ## Model Information

-As of right now, the current model available is **ChatGPT 3.5 Turbo**.
+As of right now, the current model available is **ChatGPT 4.0 mini**.